-If you’re an American living abroad or a member of a military family and duty calls you out of the country this November, it doesn’t mean you have to put your vote on hold; it just means that your voting process will be a little different.
+If you’re an American living abroad or a member of a military family outside your legal voting residence it doesn’t mean you have to put your vote on hold.
+It just means that your voting process will be a little different.

-USAGov is committed to informing and making sure members of the military, their families, and other Americans outside the U.S. don’t miss the chance to vote in 2016.
-Follow this Voting Guide for Military Members and Americans Abroad:
+USAGov is committed to informing and making sure members of the military, their families, and Americans living outside the U.S. don’t miss the chance to vote in 2018.
+Follow this Voting Guide for Military Members and for Americans Abroad:

 Step 1: Register